Troubleshooting known issues¶

 gpu-profile.
 Any other resource profiles that have been configured will not be moved during the upgrade process.

 If you have configured custom resource profiles within Anaconda Enterprise, save your Config map before upgrading your cluster.
-They are not automatically included in the upgrade, so you’ll need to re-add them to the Config map after completing the upgrade process.
-Follow the instructions here for the steps to add custom resource profiles to the Config map.
+Customizations are not all automatically included during upgrade, so you’ll need to update the Config map after completing the upgrade process.
+To ensure all your configuration settings are captured correctly, we recommend you save off a copy of your existing Config map and paste your custom resources profile into that section of the

 Kernel parameters may be overwritten and cause networking errors¶